ssuryanarayanan/Qi-Docs/docs/Writing data.md

 Content is serialized list of patch property values

 **Parameters**

-`streamId` -- stream identifier for the request `selectExpression` -- CSV list strings that indicates the event fields will be changed in stream events `items` -- list which contain indexes and new values to patch in the stream
+*streamId*: Stream identifier for the request *selectExpression*: CSV list strings that indicates the event fields will be changed in stream events *items*: List which contain indexes and new values to patch in the stream

 **Security**
-Allowed by Administrator account
+Allowed by administrator account

 **Operation**
 This call is used to patch the values of the selected fields for multiple events in the stream.
 Only the fields indicated in selectExpression are modified.
 The events to be modified are indicated by the index value of each member of the items collection.
 The individual events in items also hold the new values.

 PatchValues may be thought of as a series of PatchValue calls.
 If there is a problem patching any individual event, the entire operation is rolled back and the error will indicate the streamID and index of the problem.

-##RemoveValue
+##RemoveValue( )

 *_Qi Client Library_*
 ```
 void RemoveValue(string streamId, string index);